 Whether you’re shopping for yourself, a child, or a teen, choosing the right mattress size is essential to your comfort and bedroom logistics.
 For extra bedrooms or rental properties, single sleepers, kids, and teenagers, twin and twin XL models make great space-saving options.

 But what’s the difference between the two, and which best suits your needs?
 In this guide, you’ll learn everything you need to know about these popular mattress size options and what factors to consider when choosing between the two.
-To learn about other size options, head over to our Mattress Size Guide.
+To learn about other bed sizes such as full vs. queen, head over to our Mattress Size Guide.

 Twin and twin XL mattresses have the same width, but the twin XL tacks on an additional 5 inches in length.
 While twin mattresses measure 38 inches by 75 inches (2,850 square inches), twin XL mattresses measure 38 inches by 80 inches (3,040 square inches).